mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * Do reorder your features and play around with scoring your features.
 * Do add sub-components if you feel they are appropriate and do not exist anywhere else.
-* Do create your own feature views with custom prioritization scores (using existing drivers)
+* Do create your own feature views with custom prioritization scores (using existing drivers).
 * Do post requests for all of the following in the ProductBoard channel.

   * New drivers or edits to driver names.